Akuli/git-guide/committing.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-Adding, also known as staging, means choosing what will be included in your commit.
+Adding, also known as staging, means choosing what will be included in the next commit.
-Other people won't know what you have added; they will only see the resulting commit.
+This way it's possible to edit several files and commit only some of the changes.
+Adding a file doesn't modify it;
+it just makes Git remember the changes you did and include them in the next commit.

-As the status message suggests, the next step is to use `git add <file>...`.
+As the status message suggests, we will use `git add <file>...`.
 Here `<file>` means that you should put a file name there,
 and `...` means that you can specify several files if you want.
 We will add only one file, the README.md: